 Honors Program - Critical

-Applications to this year's English Department Critical Honors Program are due November 10, 2016.
-It's time to start thinking about whether the Honors Program might be for you.
+Applications to this year's English Department Critical Honors Program are due: November 13 Fall Quarter 2017 It's time to start thinking about whether the Honors Program might be for you.

 Why should you apply to the English Department Critical Honors Program?